-Organize your home with easy to sew fold up baskets that can be sewn from a fat quarter!
-This fast and easy project make a great gift.
+Organize your home with easy to sew fold-up baskets that can be sewn from a fat quarter!
+This fast and easy project makes a great gift.

 These fold-together baskets are easy to handle, fast to make, and don’t waste fabric… each one uses 2 fat quarterst!